aaronyutani/CIT114/week 1 notesss.md

 * Bug fixing any issues

 _Security_
-*IT security is a set of cybersecurity strategies that prevents unauthorized access to organizational assets such as computers, networks, software, and data.
-It maintains the integrity and confidentiality of sensitive information, blocking the access of hackers.*
+* IT security is a set of cybersecurity strategies that prevents unauthorized access to organizational assets such as computers, networks, software, and data.
+It maintains the integrity and confidentiality of sensitive information, blocking the access of hackers.

 _Data_
-*Data is represented through quantities, characters, or symbols on which operations are performed by a computer are stored and recorded on magnetic, optical, or mechanical recording media, and transmitted in the form of digital electrical signals.*
+* Data is represented through quantities, characters, or symbols on which operations are performed by a computer are stored and recorded on magnetic, optical, or mechanical recording media, and transmitted in the form of digital electrical signals.

+###### 1.5 Common Terminology in IT: Introduction
+_This information will help you understand concepts in Cloud Computing which was born from traditional IT concepts._

+_common terminology in Information Technology, including:_
+* Job Roles & Occupations in IT
+* Computer Components
+  * Motherboard
+  * Central Processing Unit (CPU)
+  * Random Access Memory (RAM)
+  * Hard Drive
+* Areas of Information Technology